ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 ---
-description: Classify the content of your website by using Sections, Bookmarks, Segments, and so on.
+description: Classify the content of your website by using Sections, Bookmarks, or Segments.
 ---

 # Classify content